GSA/datagov-11ty/posts/2014-03-19-what-kind-of-climate-data-can-i-find-.md

 - water
 date: '2014-03-19T00:03:41'
 date_gmt: '2014-03-19T04:03:41'
-excerpt: '<p>In this emerging climate data resource, you can find datasets and web services, as well as tools, related to coastal flooding and sea level rise.
-We are featuring key resources to help you get started building data layers and tools &hellip;
+excerpt: |-
-  <a aria-describedby="post-title-136721" href="https://www.data.gov/climate/types-climate-datasets/">Continued</a></p>'
+  In this emerging climate data resource, you can find datasets and web services, as well as tools, related to coastal flooding and sea level rise.
+We are featuring key resources to help you get started building data layers and tools…
 guid: https://www.data.gov/?p=136721
 id: 136721
 link: https://www.data.gov/climate/types-climate-datasets/